-7 See 7 February 2023 Meeting Minutes.
+&lt;sup>7 See 7 February 2023 Meeting Minutes.

+b) To include the Upper

+Medway Internal

+Drainage Board

-(UMIDB) district area within the maps provided with major planning applications.
+(UMIDB) district area

+within the maps

+provided with major

+planning applications.

 To highlight if the UMIDB district area overlapped with a proposed development, and if it is in a sensitive area for drainage, as Members have greater knowledge of their ward and any water management cycle related concerns, e.g., flooding.